Beasts and Ballyhoo, The Menagerie Men of Somers by Terry Ariano, continued, page 8

 In 1849, The Elephant Hotel was once again the scene of a huge gathering of menagerie and circus

 proprietors.
-A large ball to celebrate the anniversary of George Washington’s birthday was held at
+A large ball to celebrate the anniversary of George Washington's birthday was held at the

-have dined and danced in shifts throughout the night.
+dined and danced in shifts throughout the night.

 "Westchester, which may be truly styled the empire county, has been agitated to its very center for more